xyshyniaphy/dharmapk/.clinerules/projectbrief.md

 2. The application fetches, parses, and renders the mind map data in the browser.
 3. The user can interact with the rendered mind map by panning, zooming, and hovering over nodes to see relationships.
 4. The core rendering is handled by D3.js, which provides a dynamic and interactive SVG-based visualization.
-5. State, such as the loaded mind map data, is managed globally using Recoil.
+5. State, such as the loaded mind map data, is managed globally using Jotai.

 ## Core Requirements and Goals
 - **Visualize Hierarchical Data**: The primary goal is to render mind maps from structured data (initially text-based or JSON).